good-lly/gdpr-documents/data-access/en/GDPR data access.md

    have disclosed my personal data.
    b.
-Please also identify in which jurisdictions do the third parties that you have identified in 1(a) above that these third parties with whom you have or may have shared my personal data, from which these third parties have store or can access my personal data or from which jurisdictions are my personal data accessed.
+Please also identify in which jurisdictions do the third parties that you have identified in 1(a) above that these third parties with whom you have or may have shared my personal data, from which these third parties have stored or can access my personal data or from which jurisdictions are my personal data accessed.
 Please also provide insight in the legal grounds for transferring my personal data to these jurisdictions.
    Where you have done so, or are doing so, on the basis of appropriate safeguards,